 "We will not permit that at all, and we call on Libyans to voice their issues through existing channels, even if it is to call for the downfall of the government," said the official, who was not identified.

-Continue reading the main story Map Libya's second-largest city with some 670,000 residentsHistory of antagonism with Colonel Gaddafi since 1969 coupMany relatives of inmates allegedly killed at Abu Salim prison in 1996 live in the cityHit world headlines with HIV infection trial involving Bulgarian nurses and Palestinian doctor in 1998More than 100 members of a banned Islamist militant group were freed from Abu Salim on Wednesday.
+Continue reading the main story Libya's second-largest city with some 670,000 residentsHistory of antagonism with Colonel Gaddafi since 1969 coupMany relatives of inmates allegedly killed at Abu Salim prison in 1996 live in the cityHit world headlines with HIV infection trial involving Bulgarian nurses and Palestinian doctor in 1998More than 100 members of a banned Islamist militant group were freed from Abu Salim on Wednesday.
 It is not clear if the Benghazi clashes and the release of the inmates were connected.

 The European Union, meanwhile, has urged Libya to allow "free expression".